raymond-lam/priority-q/README.md

 Integer property which reflects the number of elements in the priority queue.

+### map(callback[, thisArg])

+Creates a new `Array` with the results of calling the provided function `callback` on every element in the priority queue in sorted order.
+The context in which `callback` is called is `thisArg`.

+The parameters of the callback function are: the current element, the position of the current element in the priority queue, and a reference to the priority queue.

 ### peek()

 Returns the element of the priority queue which is least in value (according to the default comparator or the comparator given to the constructor) without removing it.